Enigmazer/c-dsa-practice/LinkedList in c/README.md

-Here are some c programs using Linked List
+Here are some Linked List programs using c language